andreashih/andrea.blog/_posts/2020-02-21-bach-and-handel-in-baroque-period.md

 tags: [blog, music]
 image: violin.jpg
 ---
-(This is the comparison essay that I wrote in English writing class II.)
+(This is the comparison essay that I wrote in English Writing II.)

 Although the word *Baroque* may sound unfamiliar to people, [**Baroque music**](https://www.baroque.org/baroque/whatis) exists in our daily life from commercials to movies.
 The elaborate Baroque music features the use of [**counterpoint**](https://www.britannica.com/art/counterpoint-music), which refers to the musical technique of playing two